BOTCoinNetwork/botcoin/docs/botcoin_api.rst

 Call
 ----

 Call a smart-contract READONLY function.
-These calls will NOT modify the EVM state, and the data does NOT need to be signed.
+These calls will NOT modify the BVM state, and the data does NOT need to be signed.

 .. code:: http